aedenj/ktor-starter/README.md

 ```
 Now that you have the project, here are a couple of ways to get the service up and running.

-### Minikube
-If you want to run the service locally in Minikube, please refer to the [wiki page](https://github.com/aedenj/ktor-starter/wiki/Local-Development-with-Minikube)

 ### Docker

 Run the following command to start the service using Docker Compose,